turris-cz/user-docs/docs/hw/mox/rescue_modes.md

 Download the latest version of Turris MOX image form
 <https://repo.turris.cz/hbs/medkit/mox-medkit-latest.tar.gz>.
 Save the
 file `mox-medkit-latest.tar.gz` to USB flash drive or micro SD card to the root directory.
-The Turris MOX router supports following filesystems: **ext4, BtrFS and FAT32**.
+The Turris MOX router supports following filesystems: **ext4, Btrfs and FAT32**.
 You can also download and put alongside `md5`, `sha512` or `sig` file from the same URL.
 Rescue mode will then verify the tarball first before flashing it.
 Connect the USB flash/insert the micro SD card to the Turris MOX